 “People who have a creative side and do not live it out are most disagreeable clients.
 They make a mountain out of a molehill, fuss about unnecessary things, are too passionately in love with somebody who is not worth so much attention, and so on.

 There is a kind of floating charge of energy in them which is not attached to its right object and therefore tends to apply exaggerated dynamism to the wrong situation….

 It’s easy to be a naive idealist.
 It’s easy to be a cynical realist.
-It’s quite another thing to have no illusions and still hold the inner flame.”
+But it’s quite another thing to have no illusions and still hold the inner flame.

 “If we could see through all our projections down to the last traces, our personality would be extended to cosmic dimensions….”

 Is it possible that now, in the 21st Century, the long-ago hatched Jungian theories of Anima and Animus, mother-bound men and subliminal projections influencing relationships could be more relevant than ever?

 Hands up who wants to Jung out with me?
 Mercury in 3rd House people are word-obsessed from the moment they discover the alphabet, reading early and voraciously.
 They’re avid consumers and generators of information and ideas.
 It’s Mercury – the Magician – in his home house.
 In the case of this woman, Mercury was energized by a super-strength Mars and her Capricorn Sun.